Elementary K-6 Comprehensive Guidance and Counseling Program

 The West Des Moines Community School’s elementary counseling program facilitates the development of capable people.

 The WDMCS Elementary Counselors follow the American School Counselors Association (ASCA) Model.
 Our delivery system provides services to students, families, school staff, and the community in the following areas:

 Direct Student Services are in-person interactions between school counselors and students and include the following:

 - School counseling core curriculum: This curriculum consists of structured lessons designed to help students attain the desired competencies and to provide all students with the knowledge, attitudes, and skills appropriate for their developmental level.
 The school counseling core curriculum is delivered throughout the school’s overall curriculum and is systematically presented by school counselors in collaboration with other professional educators in K-12 classrooms and group activities.

 - Individual student planning: School counselors coordinate ongoing systemic activities designed to assist students in establishing personal goals and developing future plans.

 - Responsive services: Responsive services are activities designed to meet students’ immediate needs and concerns.
 Responsive services may include counseling in individual or small-group settings or crisis response.

-Indirect Student Services are provided on behalf of students as a result of the school counselors’ interactions with others including referrals for additional assistance, consultation and collaboration with parents, teachers, other educators and community organizations.
+- Indirect Student Services are provided on behalf of students as a result of the school counselors’ interactions with others including referrals for additional assistance, consultation and collaboration with families, teachers, other educators, and community organizations.

 - To prevent, rather than treat problems